AlvinSheng/SLG-Deep-Learning/Ch1and2/Ch1and2Questions.md

 **7. What is a tensor, have you seen it before?
 Did you understand the section on the dot-product?**
+Deepak:
+Tensor is container of data / data set.
+Have used arrays, vectors, matrices which are differnt dimention tensors. yes, understood matrix dot-product operations performed Numpy library.
+Will need more hands-on practice to get used to syntax.

 **8. In the compilation step notice you need a loss function, an optimizer, and metrics to monitor during training/testing.
 In linear regression do we need these as well?
 If so what are they?**
+Deepak:
+In regression -
+loss function =
+Optimizer =
+metrics to monitor =